-A brief summary of the measure currently under review is included in the body of the report; a detailed summary of the Committee's discussion and ratings of the criteria for the measure under review is in Appendix A.
+A brief summary of the endorsed measure is included in the body of the report; a detailed summary of the Committee's discussion and ratings of the criteria for the endorsed measure is in Appendix A.

 Introduction

 Neurological conditions and injuries affect millions of Americans each year and take a tremendous toll on patients, families, and caregivers.
 Additionally, billions of dollars are spent on treatment, rehabilitation, and lost or reduced earnings.